almossawi/badarguments/README.md

 # An Illustrated Book of Bad Arguments

 _Bad Arguments_ has been read by over three million visitors since its release in July 2013.
 This repository contains the code and documentation for the project, including all translations.
-It also includes the code for _An Illustrated Book of Loaded Language_—the follow-on project to _Bad Arguments_ that's planned for release in October 2021.
-That project is available at [bookofbadarguments.com/extras](https://bookofbadarguments.com/extras/).
+It also includes the code for _An Illustrated Book of Loaded Language_—the follow-on project to _Bad Arguments_ that was released in November 2021.
+That project is available at [bookofbadarguments.com/loaded-language](https://bookofbadarguments.com/loaded-language/).

 ## How to contribute